 Then just fold and sort the washing straight into the baskets, putting aside any items you'd like to iron (see a video of this process here).
 The great thing about collapsible fabric baskets is they won't take up a heap of room within your laundry, and can be neatly slotted away when not in use.

 When placing clothes into the sorting baskets, stack like items together to speed up the putting away process.
 These piles could be underwear & socks; pyjamas; t-shirts & long-sleeves; pants & shorts.
 Any items that need to be placed on hangers can be draped over the side of the box.
 Here's a snapshot of me in action sorting our clothes... (see the full video here).

 *Make family members responsible for putting away their own washing

-Because you've done all the hard work in sorting and folding, it's now simple for your family members to grab their own box, put their clothes away, collapse the box and put it back in the laundry room.
+Because you've done all the hard work in sorting and folding, it's now simple for your family members to grab their individual box, put clothes away, collapse the box and put it back in the laundry room.
 And because these fabric boxes are so lightweight, your kids should be able to easily help out with this chore.
-If my 6 and 4 year old can do it, I'm sure yours can too!
+My 6 and 4 year old are a great help in this department!